Updated on May 12, 2021

 If you’re in the market for a new car- or new to you- car, you may be asking yourself a common question – is it better to buy or lease?
 Before making a decision, you’ll want to learn what each option entails and understand the pros and cons of both.
 But first, you need to determine how much you can afford to spend.

-No matter what you decide, one thing remains the same.
-You’ll have a set monthly payment for your auto loan or lease unless you have the cash to pay in full.
+Whether you buy or lease, one thing remains the same.
+You’ll have a set monthly payment for your auto loan or lease (unless you have the cash to purchase the car in full.)
 So, before you commit to either, it’s important to create a budget so that you know how much you can afford to spend on a car payment each month.
 Keep your budget top of mind when you’re shopping for a car.
 When thinking about total monthly car expenses, make sure you’re factoring in costs other than your car payment, such as insurance and regular maintenance.

-To buy a car, you’ll need to first get approved for an auto loan.
+To buy a car, you’ll need to get approved for an auto loan.
 Your lender will set your interest rate and monthly payment amount.
 Whether or not you’re approved will often depend on many factors, including your credit score.

 When you buy a car, each loan payment you make helps you gain equity in the car.
 Once you’ve paid off the loan in full, the car is yours to keep, trade in, or donate.
 You can also use your fully paid vehicle as collateral to obtain loans.